brahianrosswill/ComfyUI-Detail-Daemon/README.md

 ![Screenshot 2024-10-29 124833](https://github.com/user-attachments/assets/25efbad7-8df2-4c21-a7b5-989d2954df48)

-Simple node to multiply all sigmas by the supplied factor (multiplies both the noise levels added and denoised by the factor, which somehow adds detail with a factor less than 1).
-Factor values of 0.95-0.99 work best (default without this node is 1.0).
-It is stateless, meaning it calculates the sigmas fresh on every queue (other multiply sigmas nodes seem to calculate on prior run sigmas).
+Simple node to multiply all sigmas (noise levels) by the supplied factor.
+It multiplies both the noise levels added and denoised by the factor, which somehow adds detail with a factor less than 1.
+It is *stateless*, meaning it calculates the sigmas fresh on every queue (other multiply sigmas nodes seem to calculate on prior run sigmas).
 Because this multiplies sigmas of all steps (without start or end values), it tends to change the overall composition of the image too.

+Parameter:
+- `factor`: the amount that you want to multiply the sigma (noise level) by at each step.
+So, for example, if the first step has a sigma of 1, then using a factor of 0.95 would make this sigma 0.95.
+If a step has a sigma of 0.7, then a factor of 0.95 would make it 0.665.
+You probably want to keep this factor between 0.95-0.99.
+Lower values increase detail, but might also increasingly change the composition of the image, or introduce noisy grain.
+Setting it to 1.0 effectively disables the node.

 ### Lying Sigma Sampler

 ![Screenshot 2024-10-29 124803](https://github.com/user-attachments/assets/11c24b49-96e1-4f50-9b82-1d6778c2a8ea)

-A simpler version of Detail Daemon Sampler, with only amount adjustment (-0.05 dishonesty_factor is equivalent of 0.5 in detail_amount of Detail Daemon), start and end values.
-Dishonesty values between -0.1 and -0.01 work best.
+A simpler version of Detail Daemon Sampler, with only amount adjustment and start and end values.

+Parameters:
+- `dishonesty_factor`: similar to `detail_amount` in the Detail Daemon node, this adjusts the amount of detail.
+It is on a different scale though, for example, -0.05 `dishonesty_factor` is the equivalent of 0.5 in `detail_amount` of Detail Daemon.
+Negative values adjust the sigmas down, increasing detail.
+You probably want to stay between -0.1 and -0.01.
+Positive values would increase the sigmas, *decreasing* detail.
+- `start_percent`: when do you want the adjustment to start, in a percent range from 0—1.0, 0 being the first step, 1.0 being the last step.
+Recommended: 0.1—0.5
+- `end_percent`: when do you want the adjustment to end, in a percent range from 0—1.0, 0 being the first step, 1.0 being the last step.
+Recommended: 0.5—0.9

 ## Example and testing workflows